 That’s just it — some of these things are so silent that unless we look into ourselves and rely on introspection to recognize them, they might just go completely unnoticed.

 Marriage is sacred.
 It’s not for the faint of hearts, and it’s not disposable like most other things in this life.
-Before you hire the divorce lawyer, be sure to exhaust your resources.
+Before you hire the divorce lawyer, be sure to exhaust your resources by trying these marriage saving tips.
 Take it from people who have been where you are and are living proof that there is hope, and joy and redemption on the other side of frustration and pain and heartache.